 Since COPERT 5.4.36 gasoline and gasoil Plug-in Hybrid Electric Vehicles (PHEV) are included for the first time as well as hybrid busses.
-Since COPERT 5.6.1. battery electric passenger cars are included.
+Since COPERT 5.6.1. battery electric passenger cars are included, and since COPERT 5.8.1 also heavy duty vehicles on CNG/LNG.